swcarpentry/shell-novice/_episodes/06-script.md

 If she wanted to be more adventurous, she could modify her script to check for command-line arguments, and use `NENE*A.txt NENE*B.txt` if none were provided.
-Of course, this introduces another tradeoff between flexibility and complexity.
+Of course, this introduces another trade off between flexibility and complexity.

 > ## Variables in Shell Scripts
 >